jelix/composer-module-setup/README.md

    as `<module>.path=<path>`.

-For instances, in the repository, if modules are in a "modules/" directory, the author should add these informations into his composer.json:
+For instances, in the repository, if modules are in a "modules/" directory, the author should add these information into his composer.json:

 ```json
 {